 Parma is a beautiful city located in the centre-north of Italy, famous among Italians for its central role in the food industry.
-Every one knows Parma ham in the world, as well as the Parmigiano Reggiano cheese, and these are only two of the important contributions of this city to the Italian food culture.
-The region in which Parma is nested (Emilia-Romagna) gave birth to masterpieces of Italian cuisine such as lasagna, tortellini, and piadine just to name a few.
+Parma ham is one of the best in the world, as well as the Parmigiano Reggiano cheese, born in the nearby city Reggio Emilia more than 1,000 years ago.
+These are only two of the city’s important contributions to Italian food culture.
+The region in which Parma is located (Emilia-Romagna) gave birth to masterpieces of Italian cuisine such as lasagna, tortellini, and piadina just to name a few.
 Hence, you cannot come to Parma to see a game against Zebre and miss out on the great food, drinks, experiences, attractions and landmarks that this city has to offer.
-My name is Vincenzo and I am a local.
-Together with Matteo (carborugby founder and editor), in this guide we’ll prepare for you all you need to know to maximise your experience in this city while still being able to enjoy the rugby game you’ve come for.
+In this guide, the Carborugby team will give you everything you need to know to make the most of your experience in this city while still being able to enjoy the rugby game you’ve come for.

 Getting to Parma